-Our income tax provision for the year ended December 31, 2022 was \$152.6 million, based on an income tax rate of 27.3%, compared to an income tax provision and an income tax rate of \$145.6 million and 27.5%, respectively, for the year ended December 31, 2021.
-The increase in our income tax provision for 2022 was due to increased income before income taxes, while the slight decrease in our income tax rate for 2022 was attributable to the favorable impact of certain discrete tax items.
+Our income tax provision for the year ended December 31, 2023 was \$239.5 million, based on an income tax rate of 27.5%, compared to an income tax provision and an income tax rate of \$152.6 million and 27.3%, respectively, for the year ended December 31, 2022.
+Refer to Note 11 - Income Taxes of the notes to consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data for further discussion regarding our income tax provision and effective income tax rate.